-Over the last few episodes of the Living OUT Podcast I’ve been discussing the unique gifts that gay men bring to the world.
-During this process I’ve discovered more about my true purpose – not in the sense that I didn’t know what it was, but as we evolve and learn more about who we are, our purpose may change concurrently.
+Over the last few episodes of the Living OUT Podcast, I’ve been discussing the unique gifts that gay men bring to the world.
+During this

 With the coming new year, I’m taking myself through my own coaching process, the ADD Methodology.
 I’m spending time in the “Dream” stage because I’ve felt like I’ve been missing a clear definition of my so-called mission statement or true purpose in life.
 That’s what I will be sharing with you in today’s episode.

 This morning I spent 45 minutes, uninterrupted, doing a life’s purpose exercise.
 After 30 iterations, I felt I had reached the truth.
 I took some time to think and feel for what the 31st iteration of my purpose meant to me.
 I began to feel a profound sense of calm and connection with how I expressed it.
 Here it is:

 “Through my own self-exploration, I seek the deepest understanding of myself so that I may help others understand who they are and why they do what they do, to take complete personal responsibility for their actions and how their choices impact the lives of others.”

 Here’s how to do the true purpose exercise:

 - Take out a blank sheet of paper or open up a word processor where you can type (I prefer the latter because it’s faster).

 - Write at the top, “What is my true purpose in life?”